Connect with us

 What is Goal Line Technology?

-Goal Line Technology was something that football fans wanted for years, and whether it was the Luis Garcia “ghost goal in 2005 that saw defeat in the UEFA Champions League, or the Frank Lampard goal that should have been when were 2-0 down against Germany in the 2010 FIFA World Cup that lead to its introduction, they finally got their wish in 2012.
+Goal Line Technology was something that football fans wanted for years, and whether it was the Luis Garcia “ghost goal in 2005 that saw Liverpool defeat Chelsea in the UEFA Champions League, or the Frank Lampard goal that should have been when England were 2-0 down against Germany in the 2010 FIFA World Cup that lead to its introduction, they finally got their wish in 2012.

-It was seamlessly integrated into the and has been used almost flawlessly since.
+It was seamlessly integrated into the sport and has been used almost flawlessly since.
 Each referee wears a smart watch that vibrates to indicate if the ball has crossed the line.
 It has added an extra level of fairness to both the sport itself and football betting, as it ensures that the correct decision has been made and removes any lingering debate over whether or not a goal should have been awarded.

 What is Video Assisted Referees (VAR)?